 Inappropriate, unsafe, or lack of transport when clinically indicated increases medical-legal risk to obstetricians and hospitals.
 This monograph applies the ACOG & SMFM maternal levels of care and their implications on maternal and/or fetal transport into an electronic fetal monitoring (EFM) case study format.

 The prevention and treatment of preterm labor (PTL) has shifted focus away from the pregnant patient and has become a means of improving newborn outcomes.
-The first of this two-part series applies ACOG and SMFM recommendations into an electronic fetal monitoring case study to improve critical thinking regarding early identification of EFM data significant for PTL.
+The over treatment of women with complaints of preterm labor without objective evidence is no longer acceptable.
+A care model that limits care to high-risk women with a diagnosis based on the use of PTL screening tools is now the paradigm.
+ACOG and SMFM provide PTL management guidelines.
+The first of this two-part series applies these recommendations into an electronic fetal monitoring case study to improve critical thinking regarding early identification of EFM data significant for PTL.

 The prevention and treatment of preterm labor (PTL) has shifted focus away from the pregnant patient and has become a means of improving newborn outcomes.
 The second of this two-part series applies ACOG and SMFM recommendations into an electronic fetal monitoring case study to improve critical thinking regarding early identification of EFM data significant for PTL.